bdrobinson/mm-holidays-site/src/content/max.md

 hero: ../images/canoe.jpg
 ---

-MAX is a safe, fun and action packed holiday for 9-11 year olds.
-We provide a wide variety of activities both onsite and offsite as well as faithful and age appropriate Bible teaching.
-Our leadership team boasts a wealth of experience working with this age group.
-Our leaders will help them settle in and care for them throughout the week to ensure they have a great time away.
-You do not need to be a Christian or know anything about the Bible to come and enjoy a fantastic holiday.
-Why not bring a friend with you?
+If you’re 9 to 11 years old, Max is the holiday for you.

+Max is a week of fantastic activities and great teaching from the Bible.
+You’ll get to try games, crafts and challenges, and take exciting day trips with all your new friends.
+We’ll learn more about the awesome God who made the universe and find out the answers to some of life’s biggest questions.

+When you arrive, our experienced team of leaders will help you settle in.
+They’ll look after you throughout the week and make sure that you have a brilliant holiday.

+Tell all your friends and get ready for the best week of the year.
+It’s going to be epic...

-For more information email <max@madnessandmayhem.org.uk>.
+For more information email <max@madnessandmayhem.org.uk>